thefinn93/signald/README.md

 * [spectrum2_signald](https://gitlab.com/nicocool84/spectrum2_signald/) - An XMPP gateway to signald based on [spectrum](https://spectrum.im/)
 * [slidge](https://gitlab.com/nicocool84/slidge/) - An XMPP gateway to signald using the SliXMPP library.

-## Contributing/Feedback/Bugs
+## Contributing/Questions/Feedback/Bugs

 [Issues and MRs are accepted via GitLab.com](https://gitlab.com/signald/signald).
-There is an IRC channel, `#signald` on Freenode, for those that go for that sort of thing, or `#signald:matrix.org` on matrix.
+There is also an [IRC/matrix channel](https://signald.org/articles/IRC/). if you have a question, open an issue or come by the channel.
+Some aspects of signald aren't well documented, don't be afraid to ask "stupid" questions.

 ## Interacting with signald